 RUSVPN Streaming & Torrenting

-RUSVPN is terrible for streaming — it doesn’t unblock any of the popular apps like Netflix, Amazon Prime, Hulu, Disney+, and BBC iPlayer.
-But RUSVPN unblocks less-known sites like VRV, Sony Crackle, Crunchyroll, and CBC.
+RUSVPN is terrible for streaming — it doesn’t work with any of the popular apps like Netflix, Amazon Prime, Hulu, Disney+, and BBC iPlayer.
+But RUSVPN works with less-known sites like VRV, Sony Crackle, Crunchyroll, and CBC.

 RUSVPN is good for torrenting — all of its servers support P2P traffic, it works with the most popular torrent clients (I had the fastest speeds with qBittorrent), and it even has P2P servers in Spain, Switzerland, and Poland that are optimized to provide faster speeds than other servers.